Quantization Robustness of Monotone Operator Equilibrium Networks: Quantization in a MonDEQ

 Here, quantization replaces floating-point weights with fixed-point (low-bit) approximations, reducing memory and enabling efficient integer arithmetic at the cost of increased rounding error.
 We analyze the resulting error as a perturbation of the weight matrix $W \to \Wq = W + \DW$~\cite{higham_accuracy_2002}, bounding its effect on well-posedness, the equilibrium point, and the backward pass used for training.

 We use symmetric uniform (mid-tread) quantization: for $b$-bit representation with weights in $[-1,1]$, the quantizer $Q_\Delta(w) = \Delta \cdot \mathrm{round}(w/\Delta)$ has step size $\Delta = 2^{1-b}$ and worst-case elementwise error $\Delta/2$.
 Uniform quantization is standard for weight compression because the evenly spaced levels map directly to fixed-point integer formats, enabling hardware-accelerated matrix arithmetic; non-uniform schemes such as logarithmic quantizers~\cite{fu_sector_2005} sacrifice this property.
-Since each entry of $\Delta W$ is bounded by $\Delta/2$, we have $\norm{\DW}_2 \le (\Delta/2)\sqrt{n^2}$.
+Since each entry of $\Delta W$ is bounded by $\Delta/2$, we have $\norm{\DW}_2 \le (\Delta/2)n$ for the square $n \times n$ weight matrix.
 This motivates modeling weight quantization as a bounded perturbation~\cite{higham_accuracy_2002}.

 \begin{definition} Given a MonDEQ as in Definition~\ref{def:mondeq}, its \emph{quantized counterpart} replaces $W$ with $\Wq = W + \DW$, $\|\DW\|_2 \le \varepsilon_W$. \end{definition} For the symmetric uniform quantizer with step size $\Delta = 2^{1-b}$ at $b$~bits, $\varepsilon_W = n\Delta/2$.